websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-fragments/configuring-fragment-visibility.md

 ![Viewport on the right side inherit the configuration from viewports in the left side.](./configuring-fragment-visibility/images/07.png)

-If, from this setup, you now make the Fragment visible on the Landscape Phone (for example), the Fragment stays visible on that viewport and the Portrait Phone viewport.
-This tables summarizes the new configuration:
+From this setup, if you now make the Fragment visible on the Landscape Phone (for example), the Fragment stays visible on that viewport and the Portrait Phone viewport.
+This table summarizes the new configuration:

 | Viewport | Visible? | Fragment Visibility Setting |
 | :--- | :--- | :--- |